SlugSecurity/site/faqs.md

 ---

 ### How to Become a Member
-To foster a sense of community, we highly recommend joining [our Discord server](https://discord.gg/NUVZCumQXB) and attending any workshops that pique your interest.
+To foster a sense of community, we highly recommend joining [our Discord server](https://discord.gg/NUVZCumQXB) and attending any workshops you find interesting.
 To speed up your registration process during competitions, please complete [our registration form](https://forms.gle/zjV6hUx6UVPpHAWm7) as well.

 ### When Are Meetings
 We try to hold a workshop every week, Monday 2-4 PM at E2-506.
 All workshop resources and practice challenges will be accessible online.